Deva9977/Password-Cracking/README.md

 - **Unique Passwords**: Use a different password for each of your online accounts.
 - **Password Managers**: Consider using a password manager to help you generate and store complex passwords securely.

+## Motive for this Project

+I was recently exploring Google One's "Dark Web Report" feature when I made a startling discovery: several of my accounts had been compromised in various data breaches.
+Using the website "[https://haveibeenpwned.com/](https://haveibeenpwned.com/)", I could see exactly which breaches involved my email address.

+This realization was a wake-up call.
+If a hacker gains access to my email from just one breach, they can easily identify all other breaches associated with that email and potentially piece together a complete profile of my online activity.
+With leaked usernames and passwords, they could attempt to access a multitude of websites where I might have reused login information.

+Unfortunately, I'm guilty of reusing passwords across different sites, either due to laziness or a desire for easily remembered credentials.
+While some websites alert users to suspicious login attempts, others do not.
+This lack of transparency adds to the risk.

+This experience sparked my desire to create this project.
+I want to raise awareness about the dangers of password reuse and the importance of proactive online security.
+Even those of us who know the risks sometimes engage in unsafe practices.
+I hope to provide tools and strategies to help people protect their digital identities.

 ## Disclaimer

 This project is strictly for educational purposes.
 Do not use password cracking tools with malicious intent.